valNodeOne/Documentation/Relayer/IBC-Challange.md

 sudo apt -y install nodejs
 ```

-Check if your nodejs version i 14.16.1 or later:
+Check if your nodejs version is 14.16.1 or later:

 ```bash=
 node  -v